mcarniel/oswing/README.txt

 Eclipse's Visual Editor is not able to correctly render all OpenSwing graphics controls, because of it does not fully support Java Beans specifications.
 You can use Eclipse and OpenSwing only if you include an Eclipse plugin that fully support Java Beans specifications.
-A good (non free) plugin for Eclipse 3.x is "Window Builder - Swing Designer" (see http://www.swing-designer.com/)
+A good (non free) plugin for Eclipse 3.x is "Window Builder - Swing Designer" (see http://www.swing-designer.com/) Another plugin for Eclipse 3.x is Jigloo (see http://www.cloudgarden.com/jigloo), that it is distributed in dual licence: free for non commercial use and a commercial use licence.

-After installing "Window Builder - Swing Designer" (see Swing Designer installation instructions), you can create JFrame, JPanel and many other Swing components by:
+3.4.1) After installing "Window Builder - Swing Designer" (see Swing Designer installation instructions), you can create JFrame, JPanel and many other Swing components by:
 - selecting "File" from menu bar
 - selecting "New" -> "Other" menu items
 - expanding "Designer" -> "Swing" folders